 Follow the process below to enable only the appropriate NMEA0183 messages.

 - Open the Airmar WeatherCaster software and apply power to the weather station.

 - Allow the software to automatically detect the sensor and open the main interface.

 - Once data populates the various dials, click Advanced Setup at the top.

 - Click the Enable/Disable Functionality to view the currently enabled NMEA0183 messages.
 Check the box next to the following NMEA0183 messages:

 - XDR (B)

-- Ensure to disable all other NMEA0183 messages not included within the list above and leave the intervals at default.
+- Be sure to disable all other NMEA0183 messages not included within the list above and leave the intervals at default.

 - Click Save when finished.